-Rainfall of six to 12 inches within 24 hours is normal during a hurricane, with extremes of 24 inches having been recorded.
-A hurricane that struck Puerto Rico in 1928 is estimated to have dumped over two-and-a-half billion tons of water on the island.
+Rainfall of six to 12 inches within 24 hours is normal during a hurricane; hurricane Maria in 2017 dumped an all-time record of 60 inches of rain in parts of Texas.
 Boats that are spared the worst high water and wind still can be sunk by the torrential rain.
 Cockpit decks are seldom 100% watertight, and the ability of a bilge pump and battery to handle rain accumulation is greatly overestimated.
 Deck drains and pump discharges located near the waterline can backflow when waves and rain put drains underwater.